SHiftLin/Swarm_Check-in_Data/README.md

 ## Description

 We collected 1,562,452 check-ins from 5112 Swarm users with their consent.
-We randomly selected 3000 of them with 926524 check-ins, which are generated in 3 cities, i.e., Hong Kong(HK), New York City(NYC), San Francisco(SFO), at total for publicity.
+We randomly selected 3000 of them with 926524 check-ins at total, which are generated in 3 cities, i.e., Hong Kong(HK), New York City(NYC), San Francisco(SFO), for publicity.
 Respecting for users' privacy, we obscured the `user_id` field in the data.

 ## Files